Curriculum

 Revised Report Card

 Report cards are intended to summarize and communicate student achievement at a point in time.
 They provide information about how your child is progressing towards outcomes outlined in Alberta Education’s curriculum.
-Beginning in September, we began implementing a new curriculum in these subjects:
+Beginning in September 2023, we began implementing a new curriculum in the following subjects:

-Please note that during the transition period, the changes described here will apply only to subjects and grades experiencing implementation.
+Please note that during the transition period, the changes described here will apply only to subjects and grades experiencing implementation or began implementation last year.
 Subjects not experiencing implementation will continue to be reported on as they have in previous years.

 Proficiency Scale